Africa's Economic Linchpin: The Looming Threat of Commodities Dependency

 The 2014-2016 Commodity Crisis proved especially damaging to these oil-exporting economies, with Nigeria experiencing a 29.53% contraction.
 Interestingly, some countries display puzzlingly inconsistent patterns: Zimbabwe swung from a severe decline during the Asian Crisis (-24.94%) to showing remarkable growth during the Global Financial Crisis (+118.90%), while Somalia showed surprising strength during certain downturns despite its fragile state status.
 COVID-19 revealed an unexpected pattern, with traditionally vulnerable economies like Gabon and South Africa demonstrating strong resilience, suggesting potential improvements in economic management over the years.

-Africa’s biggest vulnerability (with respect to its economy) isn’t global finance or public health, it’s an overreliance on commodities.
+Africa’s biggest vulnerability (with respect to its economies) isn’t global finance or public health, it’s an overreliance on commodities.
 In every major shock, the hardest-hit countries were those whose economies were bound to oil, gas, or mineral exports.
 When commodity prices dip, national budgets of African states collapse.
 And the 2014–2016 slump, underreported and largely invisible to mainstream economic coverage, revealed the true extent of that exposure.

 Meanwhile, countries with more diversified economies consistently showed remarkable resilience, even during global recessions that hampered wealthier nations.
 If we keep pretending Africa’s greatest economic threats come from the outside, and that they are powerless to deal with them, we’ll miss the point.
 The next meltdown for the continent might not be global in origin, it might actually stem from a bad quarter on the London Metal Exchange.